 Record Values

-Destination Zone Name: Specifies the domain name of the server to which the client connects.
+Destination Zone Name: The domain name of the server the client should connect to.

-In alias mode (priority 0), the target domain specifies another service name for the client to resolve.
+In alias mode (priority 0), the target domain is another service name the client should resolve.

-In service mode, the target domain is typically the hostname that provides the service.
-The client resolves this domain name to obtain the IP address of the service.
-For example,
+In service mode, the target domain is usually the hostname of the actual service.
+The client resolves this domain to obtain the service’s IP address.
+Example:

-www.example.com.Service Parameters: A set of key-value pairs that defines the service configuration and required features.
-These parameters can provide information such as the desired protocol versions, a list of application-layer protocols for Application-Layer Protocol Negotiation (ALPN), transport layer security requirements, transport parameters, and IP address hints.
+www.example.com.Service Parameters: Key-value pairs that define service configuration and required features.
+These include protocol versions, application-layer protocol lists (such as ALPN), transport layer security requirements (such as TLS version), transport parameters, and IP address hints.

 alpn="h2,h3" ipv4hint="223.5.XX.XX" ipv6hint="2400:3200::XX" port="443"NoteExamples:

-Separate multiple key-value pairs with spaces.
-The maximum length is 1,024 characters.
+Separate key-value pairs with spaces.
+Maximum length is 1024 characters.

 Example: